thothom/thothom.com/docs/overview/limitations.md

 # Limitations And Warnings

-As all that exists, symbiosis is too good to be perfect.
+As all that exists, ThothOM is too good to be perfect.
 It has it's limitations and some warns that we have to alert you.

 ## Limitations